marcusgreen/moodle-qtype_gapfill/README.txt

 Go to Site Administration/Notifications

-Version 1.93 support for mobile app. onfocus CSS on inputs, hover on draggable, bugfix in draggables (#25 on github) Version 1.92 CSS to improve dropdowns on chrome mobile, discard gaps in wrong answers:improves display in feedback Version 1.91 [.+] will make any text a valid answer and if left empty will not show the .+ as aftergap feedback
+Version 1.94 fix for select dropdowns on webkit/android.Tap to select prompt in mobile app Version 1.93 support for mobile app. onfocus CSS on inputs, hover on draggable, bugfix in draggables (#25 on github) Version 1.92 CSS to improve dropdowns on chrome mobile, discard gaps in wrong answers:improves display in feedback Version 1.91 [.+] will make any text a valid answer and if left empty will not show the .+ as aftergap feedback